~ by Texas Homesteader ~

 Once water returns to boiling, process for 10 minutes.

 Remove, set aside undisturbed overnight.

 The resulting pear preserves this second time were a lighter color.
 Maybe because I didn’t simmer the pears as long, although I really love the golden color of the first batch too.
 Both were absolutely delicious!

 Virginia warned me not to try to make more than a double batch at a time so I heeded her advice and made two double batches.
-The double-batches I made yielded 6 half-pints.
+Each of the double-batches I made yielded 6 half-pints.

 Favorite Fresh Pear Preserves Recipe